mwaugh0328/EGB/index.md

 **The aggregate production function and national income.
 Marginal products and factor prices.**

 Read/Do for class:
-  - Syllabus, Chapter 1 from Mankiw.
+  - Chapter 3 from Mankiw
-  - Introduction Slides
+  - Slides

 ---
 ### Week # 4: 2/12-2/14